 Doing a fair deal better than Stuart or myself.
 Not injured, and not part of being the center of everyone’s focus.
 Not part of the shit-show I’d started.

 Part of survival was knowing when to fly under the radar.
-Knowing that spotlight often just marks you as a target.
+Spotlight, especially during the wrong show or with the wrong crowd, often just marks you as a target.

 Which I’d done so magnificently already.

 And I hadn’t even been here five minutes.